 By Duane Vandenbusche

-Duane Vandenbusche, a professor of history at Western State Colorado University in Gunnison since 1962, is the author of several books on the Gunnison country and Western Colorado.
+Duane Vandenbusche has been a professor of history at Western State Colorado University since 1992.
+He is also the author of nine books including Around Monarch Pass.